maiadegraaf/push_swap/README.md

 ![small stack sort 001](https://user-images.githubusercontent.com/68693691/192802602-91ee87a7-ae57-4f5c-986d-4dd57ebf511e.png)

 For five numbers I simply move the smallest two numbers to the other stack while the remaining three numbers are sorted, using the above logic.

+Thanks to [this article](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a) for the clear explanation.

 #### Big Stack
 Larger stacks however, cannot be hardcoded.
 While there are several different ways to implement an effective sorting algorithm, I decided to use a radix sort, inspired by [this article](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e).
-This allowed me to
+Not only was this quite an elegant simple solution, it also allowed me to learn about binary and bitwise operations!

+Radix essentially breaks the sorting up into several steps.
+At each step it sorts the numbers based upon their position in the first, tenth, hundredth, etc. place.